genomicsITER/NanoCLUST/docs/2usage.md

 Please note the following requirements:

 1. The path must be enclosed in quotes
-2. The path must have at least one `*` wildcard character
+2. The path may have at least one `*` wildcard character to specify multiple samples at once.
+3. Each FastQ file must correspond to a single sample.

 #### `--demultiplex`
 If you have pooled data, you need to specify `--demultiplex` on the command line to enable initial demultiplex process of samples.